Clifton893/Google-IT-Support-Professional-Cert-Notes/README.md

 ⚠️ **Note that these notes are of November 2020.** ⚠️

 ## How to Use
-- In the repository's [main page](https://github.com/Clifton893/Google-IT-Support-Notes), click into the folder named for the week you want to learn more about.
+- In the repository's [main page](https://github.com/Clifton893/Google-IT-Support-Notes), click into the folder named for the course you want to learn more about.
-- From there, you'll find my notes!
+- From there, click on the week whose content you want to review.
+That's it!
 - My notes range from key takeaways from lessons, to helpful reminders for review, to links for further reading or learning.
 - **Also**, each week's file will be periodically updated, as needed.
 I want to make it easier for you to read, ya know? 😄